decentdao/decent-contracts/docs/azorius/Azorius.md

 ## Azorius

 A Safe module which allows for composable governance.
-Azorius conforms to the Zodiac pattern for Safe modules: https://github.com/gnosis/zodiac
+Azorius conforms to the [Zodiac pattern](https://github.com/gnosis/zodiac) for Safe modules.

 The Azorius contract acts as a central manager of DAO Proposals, maintaining the specifications of the transactions that comprise a Proposal, but notably not the state of voting.

-All voting details are delegated to BaseStrategy implementations, of which an Azorius DAO can have any number.
+All voting details are delegated to [BaseStrategy](./BaseStrategy.md) implementations, of which an Azorius DAO can have any number.

 ### SENTINEL_STRATEGY